aspecker/react-portfolio/README.md

 * ***TO DO ***
 * add text information div to homepage
+* add mobile responsiveness to icons and portrait

+* ***DONE ***
 * build skillbar
     * add skillbar to homepage
-* MOBILE RESPONSIVENESS

-* ***DONE ***

 #### Portfolio